Characteristic polynomial of generalized Ewens random permutations: Convergence of traces: proof of Theorem

 \section{Convergence of traces: proof of Theorem \ref{th:conv_of_traces}}

-The purpose of this section is to prove Theorem \ref{th:conv_of_traces} on the finite dimensionnal convergence for traces of monomials $A_n^1, \dots, A_n^k$.
+The purpose of this section is to prove Theorem \ref{th:conv_of_traces} on the finite dimensional convergence for traces of monomials $A_n^1, \dots, A_n^k$.
 The study of the convergence of traces for random permutation matrices following the generalized Ewens distribution has been done in \cite{Nikeghbali_Zeindler}.
-The convergence of finite dimensionnal distribution is a consequence of a functional equality on generating function stated as \eqref{eq:generating_function_cycles} below which is Theorem 3.1 of \cite{Nikeghbali_Zeindler}
+From Corollary 3.2 therein, we have that for every $k \geqslant 1$, the finite dimensional convergence in law